 Huge Fed Losses due to TFSA ?

 How many times will the 3rd case arise?
-My opinion is not often, case 2 is more likely to happen (i.e. slow steady growth that isn’t taxed, but that means Canadians are then saving more money, isn’t that a good thing).
+My opinion is not often.
+Case 2 is more likely to happen (i.e. slow steady growth that isn’t taxed, but that means Canadians are saving more money, isn’t that a good thing).
 What is the harm to the Government?
 Some lost Tax income that they may even recuperate in later spending.
 I am sounding like a Trickle Down Conservative right now.

 Am I missing the point here?
-Is the TFSA going to cripple the government by having Canadians not paying taxes on their investing growth?
+Is the TFSA going to cripple the Government by having Canadians not pay taxes on their investment growth?
+I doubt it.